praekelt/numi-api/docs/index.rst

   :ref:`dialogue description <data-dialogue>` given in the request body and returns the created dialogue's description, along with the generated dialogue ``id`` field and ``url`` field for accessing the dialogue description.

+  Accessible to admins and teams with any of the following permissions:
+    - ``org:admin`` for the organization that owns the project under which the dialogue is contained
+    - ``project:admin`` for the project under which the dialogue is contained
+    - ``project:write`` for the project under which the dialogue is contained

   .. sourcecode:: http